-Our unaudited results of operations for the eight most recent quarters are shown in a table in Note 11 of the Consolidated Financial Statements.
+Our unaudited results of operations for the eight most recent quarters are shown in a table in Footnote 11 of the Consolidated Financial Statements in Item 8 of this Form 10-K.

 Inflation and Other Economic Factors

 Our ability to provide quality merchandise at a fixed price and on a profitable basis may be subject to economic factors and influences that we cannot control.
 Consumer spending could decline because of economic pressures, including unemployment and rising fuel prices.
 Reductions in consumer confidence and spending could have an adverse effect on our sales.
 National or international events, including war or terrorism, could lead to disruptions in economies in the United States or in foreign countries where we purchase some of our merchandise.
 These and other factors could increase our merchandise costs and other costs that are critical to our operations, such as shipping and wage rates.